 When using your iPhone to shoot fireworks, it’s important to remember that iPhone cameras love low-light and quick shots.
 Use these iPhone camera tips to capture the show.

-Turn off Flash: Flash will often result in a distracting glare in your photo.
+Turn off the flash: This will eliminate distracting glares.
 Flash use can easily affect the quality of the photos others are taking around you.

 Lock Focus on the Screen: By tapping on the screen above the fireworks to lock its focus, your photo will come out much clearer.